sshheye/user-stories-api/README.md

-# Archimydes Mock API Server
+# User Stories Mock API Server

 This application is a simple api server which provides the set of APIs required to build the app given in the frontend coding challenge.